Madi Edwards Stuns In Sheer White Dress & Leopard-Print Bikini

 “Outer banks or all American!” suggested another supporter.

-And in the multi-part update from yesterday, Madi showed off her figure in a bright red bikini.
+In the multi-part post from yesterday, Madi showed off her figure in a bright red bikini.
 She was photographed hanging out in an outdoor cream chair with a white towel placed on top.
-She glanced up at the camera with a smile on her face with her lips closed, and placed her right hand by her head with her left hand on her hip.
-She bent her knees and the bright sunlight lit up her torso.
+She glanced up at the camera with a close-lipped smile on her face and placed her right hand by her head, with the left one on her hip.
+She bent her knees as the bright sunlight lit up her torso.